scenevr/docs/source/subreddit.md

   </div>
 </form>

-# What will it look like?
+## What will it look like?

-Subreddit galleries are automatically converted when you load them.
-They will take any direct image links and turn them into billboards that you can walk around and view.
+Subreddit galleries will take any direct image links and turn them into billboards that you can walk around and view.
 Galleries are viewed like first person games if you are used to using them, where you use the WASD keys to move around, and the mouse to look.
 If you are on mobile, you can navigate the galleries using two thumbpads.